itsjoshuagraves/digitalgarden/content/_index.md

 bookToc: false
 ---

----
 {{< columns >}}
 ## What is this?

-It's a digital garden that catalogs my [professional](/professional) and [personal](/personal) life.
+This site is a wiki that catalogs my [professional](/professional) and [personal](/personal) life.

-It's broken down into spheres, with overlap between each.
-This site, just like a garden, is constantly being tended.
+This kind of site is also known as a digital garden.
+Mine has two spheres with some overlap between each.
+And just like a garden, this site is constantly being tended.
 [Read more about why I did this.](/about)

 <--->